aclaf/flagrant/docs/explanation/concepts.md

 # Shared concepts

+--8<-- "unreleased.md"

-This page describes the core abstractions that underlie how Flagrant processes command-line arguments and generates shell completions.
-These concepts provide a common vocabulary used throughout Flagrant's documentation and APIs.
-While the concepts themselves are implementation-agnostic, we'll link to technical specifications where appropriate if you need implementation details.
+This page describes the core abstractions that underlie how Flagrant processes command-line arguments.
+These concepts provide a common vocabulary used throughout the Flagrant documentation and APIs.
+While the concepts themselves are implementation-agnostic, this page links to technical specifications where appropriate if you need implementation details.

 ## Table of contents